lief-project/LIEF/README.md

 ## Downloads / Install

-First make sure to have an updated version of setuptools:
+First, make sure to have an updated version of setuptools:

 ```console
 pip install setuptools --upgrade